gvwilson/sensibleadventures/cloudherd/new.md

 the chinks to keep the wind out, and its roof was slats overlain with branches.
 There were no windows, and a bamboo tube with a shingle cap served as as chimney.
-If not for the thin wisp of smoke rising into the air, Noxy would have said it had been abandoned yeares ago.
+If not for the thin wisp of smoke rising into the air, Noxy would have said it had been abandoned years ago.
 Even with that, part of her hoped that it had...

 Big Blue descended gingerly into the cul de sac beneath the hut and